Ransomware The story: How a nuisance became a global threat

 Running 50 with different variants of ransomware, and as WannaCry shows, it's relatively easy to add new features that can make any malware even more powerful.
 In this case, what made it so effective was the ability of malware to spread from computer to computer without user intervention.

-Some security but also Authorities are trying to build defenses, making it easier to remove ransomware – for example, the initiative No More Ransom which hosts a set of tools that can unlock the encrypted data of victims without having to pay ransom.
+Some security companies and authorities are trying to build defenses, making it easier to remove ransomware - for example, the initiative No More Ransom which hosts a set of tools that can unlock the encrypted data of victims without having to pay ransom.

 But the difficulty is in finding and persecuting those behind the ransomware attacks.
 The ease with which they can now be attacked globally means that ransomware can be comfortable in the foreseeable future.